 Students are eligible for admission to the Adult Degree Completion Program if they have earned at least 90 credit hours but have not completed a baccalaureate degree, and have not attended a postsecondary institution in the past twenty-four (24) months based on last date of attendance.
 Grade forgiveness and Academic Fresh Starts may be available based on the institution.

-The Universities are currently working on this degree option and some hope to have it available by Spring 2018.
-Those that are not in place by Spring 2018, could be in place by Fall 2018.
+The Universities are currently working on this degree option and most have it available now.
+Those that are not currently in place, could be in place by Fall 2018.
 To learn which institutions have it available now, review the “incentives” on the school tile within the application.